snowplow-archive/snowplow.github.com/_posts/2015-06-25-analysing-attribution-using-d3-js.md

 We decided to go with a representation of user journeys as an horizontal line with each of the steps (or touches) in the journey as rectangles, in the order they occured at.
 Each step is coloured according to the corresponding type of touchpoint.

-The position of the journey on the Y axis shows its conversion rate and the amount of people going through the whole journey is encoded in the height of the rectangles making up the journey.
+The position of the journey on the Y axis shows its conversion rate and the amount of people going through the whole journey is encoded in the area of the rectangles making up the journey.

 One challenge is that there can be many different journeys (depending on how granular the definition of a touchpoint is).
 Visualising all the journeys at once resulted in [crowded charts](http://bl.ocks.org/galvanic/raw/2eb5043ea7c2dd845975/ed8490785c70c25d863587d8765fe4885d35a221/).
 We decided to [build a zoom and scroll feature](http://bl.ocks.org/galvanic/raw/2eb5043ea7c2dd845975/4b1dad1f7192f9c935a4b406dac6e3c762eea14a/) to tease out the journeys from each other (see below for explanation of how it was coded).